intigriti/misconfig-mapper-docs/services/salesforce/salesforce-lightning-aura-component-enabled.md

 #### Remediation:

-Salesforce Lightning employs a role-based security model and essentially allows admins to configure security access controls on CRUD operations on 3 different levels; Object (database), Field (column) and Record (data-entry) level.
+Salesforce Lightning employs a role-based security model and essentially allows admins to configure security access controls on CRUD operations at three different levels: the Object (database), Field (column), and Record (data entry) levels.

-It is essential to revise the current options for each (custom) object and set up strict access controls for each role based on their scope.
+Revising the current options for each (custom) object and setting up strict access controls for each role based on their scope is essential.

 On your Salesforce Lightning instance, you can navigate to `/lightning/setup/Profiles/home` to view all the profiles.